collocations.org

 a careful choice of words

-She faced the stark choice of backing the new scheme or losing her job.
+She faced the stark choice of backing the new plan or losing her job.

 Doctors have to make moral choices every day of their lives.

-(= because you have chosen) I wouldn''t have come to this bar by choice!
+I wouldn't have come to this bar by choice!

 to make choices about their future